EmdadHaque/my_resume/projects/ms_forms_logic_app_jit_access_approval.md

-## Automate JIT RDP Access and Approvals to Azure VMs with MS Forms and Azure Logic Apps
+## Automate JIT RDP Access to Azure VMs with Approvals using MS Forms and Azure Logic Apps
 _Date: 6 Dec 2024_

 **Scenario**: In this environment, end users often require RDP access to specific Azure VMs that are publicly available i.e. acting as bastion hosts.
 Moreover, the access requirement is temporary.